TurboGrafx-16 Mini

-The TurboGrafx-16 Mini, also known as the PC Engine Mini (PCエンジン mini, Pī Shī Enjin mini) in Japan and PC Engine CoreGrafx Mini in Europe, is a dedicated home video game console by Konami modeled on NEC's TurboGrafx-16, which was designed by Hudson Soft, a video game developer which Konami acquired in 2012.
-The Mini emulates the original console's 8-bit hardware.
-The Japanese model contains 58 games in total while the international models contain 57.
-The Mini was originally set to be released worldwide on March 19, 2020, exclusively through Amazon, but was delayed everywhere except for Japan because of the COVID-19 pandemic.
-It was shipped in North America on May 22, 2020, and in Europe on June 5, 2020.
+The TurboGrafx-16 Mini, also known as the PC Engine Mini (PCエンジン mini, Pī Shī Enjin mini) in Japan and PC Engine CoreGrafx Mini in Europe, is a dedicated home video game console modeled on NEC's TurboGrafx-16, released in 2020.
+It is developed by Konami, who owns the properties of Hudson Soft, the designer of the original system.
+The Mini emulates the original's 8-bit hardware and comes with 57 or 58 games built-in.

 Hardware

 The Mini is half the size of the original TurboGrafx-16 video game console and can support two controllers (instead of one) out of the box.
 It includes one full-size replica controller (that connects through USB, so that original controllers are incompatible), a USB-to-Micro-B power cable and an HDMI video cable.
 Sold exclusively through Amazon, there are separate Mini console releases for North America, Europe and Japan, as the Mini and its included controller that reproduces the original console's regional decal and color variations.